Showing Our Colors: Afro-German Women Speak Out: Importance of the anthology

-Showing Our Colors, as an anthology translated from German including a collection of poetry, thoughtful essays, and critical biographical profiles, functions to document and share the history and experience of Africans in Germany and Afro Germans.
+Showing Our Colors, as an anthology translated from German including a collection of poetry, essays, and biographical profiles, functions to document and share the history and experience of Africans in Germany and Afro Germans.
 Despite being in the form of first-hand of accounts and expression it provides an accurate lens to look into the evolution of the construct of race and race relations in Germany, as well as the intersection of blackness with sexuality and feminism.
-With the contributors' identity at the intersection of two oppressed target or minority groups, the work highlights some of the worst treatment of Afro Germans. black women in general have a heavy burden placed upon them and withstand a lot of internal and external pressures, and yet at the same time somehow must remain whole and grounded despite the countless amount of sexualisation, attacks, racism, etc. The work gives us a particular history lesson through memory, emotion, and experience that otherwise would not have been visible in a simple receipt of history.
+With the contributors' identity at the intersection of two oppressed target or minority groups, the work highlights some of the worst treatment of Afro Germans.
+Black women in general have a heavy burden placed upon them and withstand a lot of internal and external pressures.
+Yet, at the same time, they must remain whole and grounded despite the countless instances of sexualization, attacks, racism, etc. The work provides a history lesson through memory, emotion, and experience that otherwise would not have been visible in a simple receipt of history.

 In many of their accounts the women express the sentiment of being an otherness despite not knowing anything else.
 In their minds, they were German: they spoke German, read German and even were habituated to believe the conditioned racism that was asserted in children's books.
 They knew nothing else but the German lifestyle and culture, but for some reason unknown to them, they were outcast and ostracized.
 This may be partly attributed to the fact that Germany's racism was internalized and ingrained in society despite their band aid of an effort to function as a post-racial society.
 A refutation of its past was futile if there was no proactive change made.
 Race is seen as a shadow from a dark past that should never be spoken about, and is therefore ignored by society.
 As the girls got older, they were plagued with the discomfort of knowing that they would never quite fit into the standard of the ideal German woman.
 They exist in the in-betweeness of the symbolic Black Atlantic in not being accepted as German, despite being able to speak perfect colloquial German, but also not belonging to a definitive black group either.